esc/numba-use-cases-talk/README.rst

 type-specializing, function compiler for accelerating numerically-focused Python.
 Then I will focus on how to actually count dependents, what approaches can be used to determine this figure, how accurate it might be and how we may aggregate across systems to summarize this.
 For example, Github lists over 150k repositories and over 6k packages as direct dependents of Numba, but this probably includes personal projects and forks and so this number is likely to be rather inflated.
-Conda-forge on the other hand lists 139 total children, which is probably a much more realistic number of mature, nontrivial dependent projects.
+Conda-forge on the other hand lists 139 total dependent projects, which is probably a much more realistic number of mature, nontrivial dependents.
 Following up, I will present some statistical analysis of the overall Numba ecosystem and present some insightful visualizations of these statistics.

 Then, I will continue with an overview of the most important use-case of Numba